pjtunstall/filler/README.md

   program --duration 75
 ```

 You can exit the game at any time with Ctrl+C, or press escape to exit the visualizer.
 Adjust the scale according to preference, choice of map, and screen size.
 For me, `-s 10` is good for the biggest map, `map02`.
 The default `-s 20` works for the medium-sized map, `map01`.
-You could try `-s 40` for the smallest, `map00`.
+For the smallest, `map00`, you could try `-s 40`.

-Note that the visualizer depends on move-by-move output from the game engine, so the game engine can't be run in quiet mode, `-q`, if you also want to use the visualizer.

 ## FAQ